 The ACVL Annual Conference is the premier event for major consumer vehicle leasing companies.
-The 2019 Conference will be held September 15-17, 2019 in Providence, RI at the Omni Hotel.
-Accommodations are now available at the Providence Courtyard by Marriott
+The 2020 Conference will be held September 13-15, 2020 in Amelia Island, FL at Omni Amelia Island.

 In the text, “you” refers to consumers and lessees.
 “Lessor” is the person who leases you the vehicle.
 Click “lessor” for more information on this term.
 The information in this web site describing lease disclosures applies only to leases signed on or after January 1, 1998 when revised federal Regulation M requirements became effective.

 In addition to vehicle leasing, ACVL members also offer traditional vehicle retail installment financing.
 The ACVL has provided leasing information to the Federal Reserve Board (FRB) that has been incorporated into the FRB’s consumer publications and web site materials.
 Because of the close working relationship between the FRB and the ACVL, there are many similarities between the leasing information found on each group’s web site.